AntonioLDM17/topological-data-analysis-use-cases/notes/TDA.md

 Persistent Homology captures the informally called features, concretelly, these are **topological invariants describing the shape of the data**, each corresponding to the presence of a hole whose **boundary has a specific intrinsic dimension**.
 In other words:

-> A *feature* in persistent homology is a topological hole whose intrinsic dimensionality equals the dimension of the manifold that bounds it (regardless of the ambient dimension where the data lives).
+> *features* in persistent homology are a topological hole whose intrinsic dimensionality equals the dimension of the manifold that bounds it (regardless of the ambient dimension where the data lives).

 In algebraic topology: